slhome2010/attributico.doc/docs/module-features/filter.md

 Searching in **Only Values** mode has a higher priority but is also the slowest, as it scans and loads all tree nodes.

 :::info
-Filter visibility is managed by clicking the ⨈ icon on the right.
+Filter visibility is managed by clicking the "Filter" button on the right.

 When clicking ![Apply](/img/tutorial/apply_button.png) or ![Save](/img/tutorial/save_button.png), the filter state is saved for each tree.
 :::